Go wildlife spotting this May half term at Brockhampton

 A highlight for many is the lovely bluebell scattered woodlands; these brilliant blue flowers look striking against a backdrop of wildflowers and moss.
 Later this month we may have early foxgloves too, as long as the weather isn’t too wet.

 At the end of the month is May half term and we have a fun family trail for children to enjoy with their families.
-Join us from Saturday 25 May until Sunday 2 June for a ‘Tudor cherry chase’ trail and discover how cherries began very popular during the Tudor era, the perfect topic of trail to take part in whilst we begin our Reimagining Orchards Project.
+Join us from Saturday 25 May until Sunday 2 June for a ‘Tudor cherry chase’ trail and discover how cherries became popular during the Tudor era, the perfect topic of trail to take part in whilst we begin our Reimagining Orchards Project.
 We will also have the brand new ’50 things’ list to hand from May onwards, make sure you pick up a copy and enjoy lots of outdoor fun with your little ones.

 Not only is there ample wildlife to spot the surrounding fields also have this year’s fast growing lambs, a spring time sight loved by all.
-Look out for Farmer James’s small black Hebrides sheep, they may be small but are incredibly hardy.
+Look out for Farmer James’s black Hebrides sheep, they may be small but are incredibly hardy.
 Top off your trip with a trip to the Granary, there’s a sale on upstairs and brand new spring-inspired stock inside the shop and don’t forget every pound goes back into keeping Brockhampton up and running.